Elements of a New Hampshire Personal Injury Claim

-An experienced New Hampshire personal injury claim attorney at the Law Office of Manning & Zimmerman will prepare you with regard to what to expect when testifying in court.
+An experienced New Hampshire personal injury claim attorney at the Law Office of Manning Zimmerman & Oliveira PLLC will prepare you with regard to what to expect when testifying in court.
 They will have carefully gathered all relevant evidence well before trial.
 As a plaintiff in a negligence action, you and your attorney are responsible for proving to the jury that the defendant was negligent and directly caused you harm or damage as a result of his/her negligence.

 There are two main types of damages — special and general damages.
 Special damages are damages that can be proven down to the exact penny.
-They include items like medical bills, prescription receipts, repair bills, credit card receipts, lost wages shown by tax returns or pay stubs, etc. General damages are considered items that cannot be assigned a dollar value easily.
+They include medical bills, prescription receipts, repair bills, and credit card receipts.
+They also include lost wages shown by tax returns or pay stubs, etc. General damages are considered items that cannot be assigned a dollar value easily.
 General damages include, past, present, and future pain and suffering, permanent injury, loss of a normal life, etc. In many cases, the general damages suffered are far greater than the special damages.

 Once our attorneys have submitted evidence and called witnesses to testify for your case, the defendant’s attorney may choose to present evidence and call witnesses.
 In some personal injury actions, the defendant may not submit any evidence or call any witnesses.
 However, that does not mean the jury will render a verdict in your favor.
 As the plaintiff, you and your attorney bear the “burden of proof.”
-What this means is that if there is not enough evidence showing that the defendant owed you a duty, breached that duty, and caused you damages that can be proven in a court of law, the jury will not award you anything … even though the defendant and their attorney did not present any evidence or witnesses.
+What this means is that if there is not enough evidence showing that the defendant owed you a duty, breached that duty, and caused you damages that can be proven in a court of law, the jury will not award you anything.
+Even though the defendant and their attorney did not present any evidence or witnesses.

-It is important that you select an attorney experienced in not only settling personal injury claims, but also with trial experience.
-The attorneys at Manning & Zimmerman have many years of trial experience in both federal and New Hampshire courts.
+It is important that you select an injury attorney experienced in settling personal injury claims and with trial experience.
+The New Hampshire personal injury attorneys at the Law Office of Manning Zimmerman & Oliveira PLLC have many years of trial experience in both federal and New Hampshire courts.